lorenzo-rovigatti/resume/resume.md

 ## Selected oral presentations

 I have delivered more than 30 presentations, half of which by invitation.
-Here is a list of selected invited
+Here is a list of selected invited presentations:

-presentations:
+* 2024: "A Quantum of Matter" seminar serie4, Trento (Italy)
+* 2024: Interdisciplinary challenges in non-equilibrium physics (IntCha24), MPI-PKS, Dresden (Germany)
 * 2023: XVI International Workshop on Complex Systems, Andalo (Italy)
 * 2022: Online talk for the Nanoseminar series organised by the Utrecht University (The Netherlands)
 * 2021: HPC School 2021, Trento (Italy)